LuminateOne/laravel-revision-tracking/README.md

 #### Basic Usage

-Use the `Revisionable` [Trait](https://www.php.net/manual/en/language.oop5.traits.php) to monitor the Model changes.
+Use the `Revisionable` [Trait](https://www.php.net/manual/en/language.oop5.traits.php) to monitor the model changes.
 Include the `LuminateOne\RevisionTracking\Traits` namespace and use `Revisionable`

 ```php